polterguy/phosphorusfive/FAQ.md

 ### What is your formal education?

 9 years of elementary school.
-I am autodidact, and I am proud about it.
+I am autodidact, and I am proud of it.
 I consider public schools to be the primary engine in societies brainwashing machine.
 Still I know more programming languages, and often times more math and physics too for that matter, than most PhDs and Professors I have met in my life.
 Believing